The sports broadcasting landscape continues its amorphic ways as rights, money, and access change hands on a seemingly daily basis.…

-The new tax law recently passed by Congress contains an interesting wrinkle that I think was somewhat lost in the bigger debate.
+The new tax bill recently passed by Congress contains an interesting wrinkle that I think was somewhat lost in the bigger debate.
 That wrinkle could play out a number of different ways.
 There’s no doubt in my mind that it will be a kick in the jimmy for ticket or hospitality sales.
 It could, however, provide a nice lift to a team’s sponsorship sales efforts.

 Tickets to sporting events are no longer tax deductible.

 For as long as I’ve been in the sports business, tickets have always been a write-off on your taxes.
 That has always made the lives of those responsible for selling premium seating a bit easier.
 Even still, selling premium ticket inventory takes a lot of skill and some of the best in the business work for the teams in our local market.
 Corporate hospitality can account for a sizable percentage of overall ticket sales for any given team.

 For sponsors, tickets and suites are part of almost every contract.
 That’s a marketing expense and a write-off.

 For others, the rules have changed.
 If you buy a suite or tickets from a particular sports team that purchase is no longer tax deductible regardless of who you give the tickets to.

 Now don’t get me wrong … like water running down a mountain, corporate America and the teams that provide these assets will most certainly find a way around these new laws.
 Some will argue that the more lenient tax rates free up money for more of these types of purchases.

 What Would I Do If I Sold Tickets?

 If I was working for a team, I would most certainly want to get ahead of this as it may not become entirely evident to your client until they do their taxes next year.